-For whatever reason: the authorities (or a few giant assholes) have tended for years to prescribe iodine in excess.
-The consequence: more and more people react with allergies!
+For whatever reason, the authorities (or rather a few giant assholes) have tended to prescribe iodine in excess for years.
+The result: more and more people are reacting with allergies!

-The authorities (respectively a few brainwashed armchair farts) have enforced that there is artificially added iodine in frozen products, eggs, cheese, milk, meat and bread.
-Many people have strong reactions of which neither they nor the family doctor are rarely aware:
+The authorities (or rather a few brainwashed armchair farts) have enforced the use of artificially added iodine in frozen products, eggs, cheese, milk, meat and bread.
+Many people have strong reactions, the cause of which neither they nor their family doctor are rarely aware of.

-Farmers consciously or unconsciously administer iodine with so-called nutritional salts that they put in front of their chickens.
+Farmers administer iodine consciously or unconsciously with so-called nutrient salts, which they feed to their chickens.
 Most foods today contain artificial iodine.
 But hardly anyone is aware of this.

-The fact is that large animals such as cows, cattle, calves and pigs eat iodized concentrated feed every day; enriched with iodized nutrient salts.
-The animals excrete a part of it through their urine.
-However, a really significant amount of iodine ends up in the milk we drink and the meat we eat.
+The fact is that large animals such as cows, cattle, calves and pigs eat iodized concentrated feed enriched with iodized nutrient salts every day.
+The animals excrete some of this through their urine.
+However, the amount of iodine that ends up in the milk we drink and the meat we eat should not be underestimated.

 In addition, practically all bread contains iodine.
-All bread from the wholesalers as well as the bread from the bakery contains iodine.
-Damn pig!
-Artificially added iodine is found in frozen products, butter, cheese, sausages and canned food.
-Since iodized salt is much cheaper than normal salt, practically every food producer integrates it.
+All breads from wholesalers as well as those from the bakery contain iodine.
+Bloody mess!
+Artificially added iodine can be found in frozen products, butter, cheese, sausage products and canned food.
+As iodized salt is much cheaper than normal salt, practically every food producer integrates it.

-The reason for salt iodization in the past was to prevent goitre and weak-mindedness.
+The reason for iodizing salt in the past was to prevent goitre and weakness.
 The iodized salt used today often leads to hyperthyroidism.
-And, considering what functions the thyroid gland performs, it's not surprising that thousands of affected individuals are totally confused about it.
+And, considering the functions of the thyroid gland, it is not surprising that thousands of affected people are totally confused about this.

 Ready for a little excursion into anatomy?
-The thyroid gland is a hormonal gland.
-In humans, it is located below the thyroid cartilage in front of the trachea.
-Its main function is to store iodine and produce the iodine-containing thyroid hormones thyroxine and triiodothyronine, as well as the peptide hormone calcitonin.
+The thyroid gland is an endocrine gland.
+In humans, it is located below the thyroid cartilage in front of the windpipe.
+Its main function is to store iodine and produce the iodine-containing thyroid hormones thyroxine and triiodothyronine as well as the peptide hormone calcitonin.

-The iodine-containing thyroid hormones are produced by the follicular epithelial cells of the thyroid gland (thyrocytes) and play an important role in energy metabolism and growth of individual cells and the organism as a whole.
-Calcitonin is produced by the parafollicular or C cells of the thyroid gland.
-It inhibits bone resorption by incorporating calcium and phosphate into the bone and by inhibiting osteoclasts, which in the activated state lead to a reduction in bone substance.
+The iodine-containing thyroid hormones are produced by the follicular epithelial cells of the thyroid gland (thyrocytes) and play an important role in energy metabolism and the growth of individual cells and the organism as a whole.
+Calcitonin is produced by the parafollicular or C-cells of the thyroid gland.
+It inhibits bone resorption by incorporating calcium and phosphate into the bone and by inhibiting osteoclasts, which lead to a reduction in bone substance when activated.

-However, Dr. Weigelt of Heidelberg University Women's Hospital estimates that a good 60% of the population is affected.
-The trained orthodox physician and homeopath rightly fears that most people and their doctors do not attribute the problems mentioned to iodized foods.
+However, Dr. Weigelt from the University Women's Hospital in Heidelberg estimates that a good 60% of the population is affected.
+The trained conventional physician and homeopath rightly fears that most people and their doctors do not attribute the problems mentioned to iodized food.

 How could they?

-Furthermore, it is suspected that this type of iodization causes hyperactivity in children, as well as joint pain, migraine attacks, and skin problems.
+It is also suspected that this type of iodization causes hyperactivity in children, as well as joint pain, migraine attacks and skin problems.

 * * *

-The amount of iodine needed varies from person to person: one thyroid gland needs less, the other more iodine to be able to produce enough hormones for the metabolism; an extremely sensitive system that controls the growth and division of cells as well as the heat production of the body.
+The amount of iodine required varies from person to person: one thyroid gland needs less iodine, another more, in order to produce sufficient hormones for the metabolism; an extremely sensitive system that controls the growth and division of cells as well as the body's heat production.

-Tip: If possible, avoid iodized salt and foods with added iodine!
-Next time you go shopping, take a little more time and read the fine print.
+Tip: If possible, avoid iodized salt and foods to which iodine has been added!
+Next time you go shopping, take a little more time and read the small print.